 If you use Monday.com or Trello, this may look like a jobs board.
 For Salesforce, this could be a specific object set-up that all of your departments can use to gain a sense of understanding of how many projects are in-play and where they are in the solar customer journey.

 There isn’t a universal Best CRM for Solar, so regardless of which CRM you use, the goal is that the ops and sales team have equal transparency into project status.
-Your CRM should help you keep track of homeowner and project information so that you can better serve your customers and stay proactive with your communications.
+Your CRM, combined with your solar project management tool, should help you keep track of homeowner and project information so that you can better serve your customers and stay proactive with your communications.

 We know how difficult it can be to get your entire team in one spot.
 Between running to installations, picking up equipment, and potential off site training, weeks can easily pass by without a full-team gathering.
 However, that’s all the more reason to prioritize full-team check-ins.